common name: tarnished plant bug

 - Kelton LA.
 1980.
 The Plant Bugs of the Prairie Provinces of Canada.
 Heteroptera: Miridae.
 The Insects and Arachnids of Canada.
 Part 8.
 Canadian Government Publishing Centre.
 Hull, Quebec.
 408 pp.

 - Overhulser DL, Morgan PD, and Miller R. 1986.
 Control and impact of Lygus damage on 1-0 Douglas-fir seedlings.
 Pages 153-157.
 In: Proceedings of the Combined Western Forest Nursery Council and Intermountain Nursery Association Meeting.
-U.S. Department of Agriculture Forest Service General Technical Report RM-137.
+USDA Forest Service General Technical Report RM-137.

 - Rikackas RJ, Watson TF.
 1974.
 Population trends of Lygus spp. and selected predators in strip-cut alfalfa.
 Environmental Entomology 3: 781-784.